rpcpool/yellowstone-faithful/README.md

  - tx-to-cid: Lookup a CID based on a transaction signature
  - gsfa: An index mapping Solana addresses to a list of singatures
  - cid-to-offset: Index for a specific CAR file, used by the local rpc server (see above) to find CIDs in a car file
+ - sig-exists: An index to speed up lookups for signatures when using multiepoch support in the production server

 ### Archive access